Table of Contents

 Since Cannabis Tech’s last piece on “Processing and Farming Equipment in the Hemp Industry,” much has shifted in the hemp cultivation industry.
-Technology is rising to meet the challenges specifically related to farming and processing for CBD.
+Hemp Processing and Cultivation Equipment is rising to meet the challenges specifically related to farming and processing for CBD.

 Hemp Cultivation Faces Pinch Points and Profitability Challenges in 2020

 One of the main pinch points, as reported by 10News in Tennessee, is the lack of processors.
 In many parts of the country, there are not enough processors open to accept the supply of hemp, meaning many farmers have been unable to sell their crops from 2019.

 While it is possible to place harvested hemp within storage facilities, the CBD content isn’t stable, and over time the crop is no longer profitable.
 Matt Cyrus, president of the Deschutes County Farm Bureau in Oregon, calls hemp a high-risk crop.
 As he told the Philadelphia Inquirer, “It’s not like corn or wheat or other commodities, where you just go down to the local grain elevator.”

 Forbes highlighted several more issues modern hemp farmers have reported from the field.
 Most notable for hemp processing equipment is the labor-intensive nature of the crop.
 Especially when it comes to CBD-specific hemp crops, new-to-hemp farmers must invest in brand new equipment or spend tens of thousands retrofitting other equipment designed for corn or wheat.